JohnLCaron/rlauxe/docs/GeneralizedAdaptiveBetting.md

 # Generalized Adaptive Betting for CLCA
 _last updated 01/03/24_

-The default betting strategy for CLCA is a generalized form of AdaptiveBetting from the COBRA paper.
+The betting strategy for CLCA is a generalized form of AdaptiveBetting from the COBRA paper.
 We generalize to use any number of error types, and any kind of assorter, in particular ones with upper != 1, such as DHondt.

 Suppose for a particular assorter, there are a fixed number and type of errors with known assort values and probabilities {p1..,pn},